humaine-anac/agent-jok/README.md

 }
 ```

 The agent will continue to process the message by running its negotiation algorithm to determine a negotiation action (offer, counteroffer, acceptance, rejection, no action).
-Then, if some negotiation action is to be taken, the agent will formulate a human-friendly message and POST it to the /relayMessage API of the `anac-environment-orchestrator`.
+Then, if some negotiation action is to be taken, the agent will formulate a human-friendly message and POST it to the /relayMessage API of the `environment-orchestrator`.
 An example of such a message is:

 ```
 {